newatoms/guides/how-to-prosper-at-meetups/readme.md

 # How to prosper at meetups

-Listen to the person.
+Listen to people.
 Try to find something to talk about in which you are genuinely interested (find common ground).
 They will inadvertently ask what you are doing.

 ## General tips: